Who are we?

 The Forest Biology Lab employs forest health specialists who provide diagnostic services, identifying forest pests and pathogens, and other tree and forest stressors within the state.
 The lab supports forest health assessments and management through research, public education, and extension activities, including maintaining insect and disease records and responding to requests.
 The lab is managed by the Vermont Department of Forests, Parks, and Recreation and is located at the Vermont Agriculture and Environmental Laboratory on the Vermont Technical College campus in Randolph.

 Who do we serve?

 We serve the state of Vermont and are happy to assist with requests from private landowners, consulting foresters, private and public land managers, and educators for diagnostic services and providing information related to tree and forest health.

-How to access lab services:
+How do I access lab services?

 - Send numerous, good quality pictures to ANR.ForestBiologyLab@vermont.gov OR samples can be sent overnight in a crushproof container, or hand-delivered by appointment to:

 Vermont Agriculture and Environmental Laboratory

 - Commercial agricultural growers in Vermont should reach out to the University of Vermont Plant Diagnostic Clinic.